peterorum/merch-ads/README.md

 Increase bid by 10%

 --unsold
-Reduce bids on targets that have had many clicks but zero or one sale
+Reduce bids on targets that have had 10 or 20 clicks but zero or one sale respectively

 --performers
-Increase or decrease bids for good sellers pased on ACoS.
+Increase or decrease bids for good (>=2) sellers based on ACoS.

 --clickless
 Decrease bids for low CTR